Mart1i1n/available-attestation/README.md

 ./runtest.sh testTps
 ```

-The experiments will last for five hours to test for two protocols.
+The experiment will run for about two hours.
+After all attacks are conducted, the result can be seen in ``$HOME``.
+The throughput of the modified protocol is the same as Figure.
+14 in the paper.

 ### Latancy experiments